ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 ### Draft

 > "Often, the best way to get intel is to provoke action, set people in motion.
 Pros know better, but they usually have to work with a few amateurs, and they panic.
 So you beat the bushes a little and see what flies out.
-Once your frightened amateur leads you to the pros, the work begins." - Jeffrey Donovan as Michael Westen from Broadcast TV's _Burn Notice_
+Once your frightened amateur leads you to the pros, the work begins." - Jeffrey Donovan as Michael Westen from Cable TV's _Burn Notice_

 Entering the weekend, and after that meeting with Eloise, I began to wonder if these people weren't going to get that I was joking.
 To me, something of a snob, that would only suggest they weren't a company worth spending years with, and I'd find a way out sooner than later, or I'd get fired.